demisto/content/Packs/AzureKeyVault/Integrations/AzureKeyVault/AzureKeyVault_description.md

 ### Authorize Cortex XSOAR for Azure Key Vault

-#### Self deployed Authentication
+#### Self-Deployed Authentication
 Follow these steps for a self-deployed configuration:

-1. To use a self-configured Azure application, you need to add a new Azure App Registration in the Azure Portal.
-To add the registration, refer to the following [Azure app registration article](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app)
+1. To use a self-configured Azure application, add a new Azure App Registration in the Azure Portal.
+To add the registration, see the [Azure app registration article](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app).

 2. Make sure the following permissions are granted for the app registration:
-   Azure Service Management - permission user_impersonation of type Delegated, Azure Key Vault - permission user_impersonation of type Delegated.
+   - Azure Service Management - permission user_impersonation of type Delegated
+   - Azure Key Vault - permission user_impersonation of type Delegated

 #### Get client ID and tenant ID values